 - If there is no soap and water, disinfect using alcohol-based hand sanitizers

-- Make sure to choose 70 percent isopropyl or ethyl alcohol for sanitizing your hands
+- Use 70% isopropyl or ethyl alcohol for sanitizing your hands

-- Clean and disinfect toys, books, and stuff with alcohol or Clorox wipes
+- Clean and disinfect your child’s toys, books, and more with alcohol or Clorox wipes

 Coronavirus Testing Near You

-If you want to make sure you and your child are healthy or test negative from the COVID-19 disease, Statcare can help you.
+If you want to make sure you and your child are negative for the COVID-19 disease, Statcare can help you.

 Statcare is listed on New York City’s website as a leading testing facility.
 It has performed over 8,800 COVID-19 Nasal Swab Test to diagnose acute COVID-19 disease.
-Statcare also does COVID-19 Antibody Blood Test and the Rapid In-Office diagnostic test.
-The results can be out in 10-15 minutes!
+We also provide COVID-19 Antibody Blood Test and the Rapid In-Office diagnostic test.
+You can get immediate results in as little as 10-15 minutes.

 Statcare’s mobile staff have been performing on-site testing for large NYC businesses, nursing homes, and utility & telephone companies.
-It will soon provide mobile pop-up clinic or walk-through or drive-through COVID-19 testing services near airports and schools.
+It will soon provide mobile pop-up, walk-through, or drive-through COVID-19 testing services near airports and schools.

 All test results are discussed by online doctors over a Televisit.
 Through Statcare’s virtual doctor service, you can discuss your medical concerns from your home or office within the hour!
-If you need online prescriptions, these can be sent to a pharmacy near you.
+If you need online prescriptions for medications, they can be sent to a pharmacy near you.